econnet/econ/econ-1.0.rst

 Compliance to contracts (this file, license) is not for vote, though.
 They are guaranteed by law.
 Here changes can only be done unanimously.
+E.g. the contributors could unanimously end the econ contract and transform tributes to stock to sell the `LE`_.

 .. _`df`: